Dingiso

-The dingiso (/dɪŋˈɡiːzoʊ/) (Dendrolagus mbaiso), also known as the bondegezou, is an endangered, long-tailed marsupial found only in mountain forests on the west of the island of New Guinea (in Indonesia).
+The dingiso (/dɪŋˈɡiːzoʊ/) (Dendrolagus mbaiso), also known as the bondegezou or bakaga, is an endangered, long-tailed marsupial found only in mountain forests on the west of the island of New Guinea (in Indonesia).
 It is a species of tree-kangaroo (genus Dendrolagus), which are mammals native to Australia and New Guinea that feed on leaves or other plant matter.
 It belongs to the macropodid family (Macropodidae) with kangaroos, and carries its young in a pouch like most other marsupials.
 Though sacred to the local Moni people, it is still threatened by hunting and habitat loss.

-The species name mbaiso means "the forbidden animal" in Moni.
+Dr Tim Flannery and his team gave the species name mbaiso which means "the forbidden animal" in Moni, because of the local belief that dingiso is the spirit of their ancestors.
+Locally Dingiso is called Bakaga.

 Distribution

-The marsupial lives in sub-alpine forests in the Sudirman Range in Papua Province of Western New Guinea.
+The marsupial lives in sub-alpine forests in the Sudirman Range in Central Papua and Highland Papua in Western New Guinea.
 It lives just below the tree line, at elevations of 3250–4200 m.

 The species was first filmed for an episode of the BBC documentary South Pacific TV series in 2009, after 11 days of searching with local Moni tribesmen.

 According to the IUCN Red List of Threatened Species, the dingiso inhabits mossy forests and shrubland and is "found in rugged areas".